 DK Metcalf likes how open new Seahawks coach is.
 Why he will always love Pete Carroll

-DK Metcalf likes Mike Macdonald, particularly how open a communicator he is with players.
+DK Metcalf likes Mike Macdonald, particularly how open a communicator the new coach is with his players.

 He enjoys Ryan Grubb.
 Metcalf likes his new offensive coordinator motivating Seahawks players “to be our best selves” in an all-new offense.